In addition to the university graduate admission requirements, the Ph.D. in Construction Science program requires the following.

 Statement of Purpose

 Your statement of purpose should clearly demonstrate your interest in the program.
-Statements of purpose are used to gage whether an applicant will be a good fit in the program based on research interests and prior experiences.
+Statements of purpose are used to gauge whether an applicant will be a good fit in the program based on research interests and prior experiences.
 We encourage you to identify faculty whose interests coincide with yours in your statement of purpose.

 You should provide three letters of recommendation from individuals who are familiar with your academic achievement and potential.
 If you have been out of school for a number of years and are unable to contact former professors, you may submit non-academic references (e.g., employers).